With exams over and your degree in your hand, you’re sort of a real adult now (whatever that means!)

 My must read posts on paying down debt:

-Some ideas that you won’t find promoted on other blogs:
+Some ideas that you won’t find promoted on other blogs that I need to share are:

 What you need to read about finding work after college: